Cmckenzie01/GMTKGameJam2023/README.md

 # Mini-Games
 	- spaceship-shooter
 		# Best to adjust the screen resolution in Project Settings to (540, 960) for correct gameplay
+	- basic-tower_defense
+		# Best to adjust the screen resolution in Project Settings to (3584, 2048), with Width/Height Overide (1194, 682)

 # Asset Credits
 - Mystic Woods (Free) - https://game-endeavor.itch.io/mystic-woods